winmarche/shhfiles/README.md

 Description
 -----------
-The script is designed to conviniently show or hide hidden files and folders on OS X, by executing the commands on Terminal which normally requires users to manually type them out.
+The script is designed to conviniently show or hide hidden files and folders on macOS, by executing the commands on Terminal which normally requires users to manually type them out.

 Usage